 HTC - Code Of Conduct

-Haddenham Tennis Club expects everyone associated with the club to adhere to the LTA Code Of Conduct - players, parents and coaches
+Haddenham Tennis Club expects all court users to adhere to our Court Etiquette & LTA Code Of Conduct - players, parents and coaches

 - Players will not use inappropriate language and racket or ball abuse will not be tolerated.

 - Individuals must show the correct attitude and commitment.

 - When representing the club players will behave in a manner that will not in any way harm the reputation of themselves or HTC.

 - Players will treat all equipment, officials, opposition and associated people respectfully and in a way that they themselves would expect to be treated.

 - Players should focus on every task to the highest level.

 - Players will not mess around or distract other players.